higgintop/comic_book_site/README.md

 # comic_book_site
-This is an AngularJS site I'm creating for a friend to show her comic strips and artwork.
+This is an AngularJS site I'm creating for a friend to showcase her comic strips and artwork.